 Hello!
-I’m Jaime Brockway, your resident expert copy editor.
+I’m Jaime Brockway, your resident expert copy editor, line editor, and proofreader.

 I’ve collaborated with companies including Atlantic Brand Partners, Tablet magazine, and Well+Good, as well as other magazines, startups, nonprofits, and book authors.

 Here on Medium, I share my insider perspective as a longtime editor to benefit authors, writers, and content/editorial managers.